mistermicheels/learning-notes/mindset/Hammock-driven-development.md

     -   Something that keeps your conscious mind occupied (preventing it from thinking about your problem) but doesn’t use up all of your brain’s resources
     -   Research has shown that these kinds of undemanding tasks are very good at triggering your subconscious mind
 -   Sleep on it

+Note: "false relaxation", like mindlessly scrolling through stuff on your phone, will likely not work.
+This distracts you from the main problem, but also keeps providing new impulses for your mind to process.
+That way, you leave no room for the subconscious to really work its magic.

 ## Processing the results